 Hamburg is one of Germany’s major port cities, connected to the North Sea by the Elbe River.
-It’s known for its many canals, parkland, and 18th century buildings.
-It’s strategic position in Europe meant it was a powerful city during the Holy Roman Empire and in the Hanseatic League (medieval times).
-Hamburg was independent from the 15th to 18th centuries, then independent as a German city-state until Nazi Germany, before being a West German city-state until the reunification of Germany in 1990.
+It’s known for its many canals, parkland, and 18th-century buildings.
+Its strategic position in Europe meant it was a powerful city during the Holy Roman Empire and in the Hanseatic League (medieval times).
+Hamburg was independent from the 15th to the 18th centuries, then independent as a German city-state until Nazi Germany, before being a West German city-state until the reunification of Germany in 1990.
 I recently spent a long weekend in Hamburg, exploring the city and attending the Elbjazz Festival.
 Here is what I did with three days in Hamburg, Germany.

 Where to stay: Motel One Hamburg am Michel

 On my first day, after arriving at Hamburg Airport, I checked into my hotel, the Motel One Hamburg am Michel.
 This modern design hotel is located in the Neustadt, a short walk from the Museum of Hamburg History and St Michael’s Church.
 It’s chic design pays homage to the Beatles, who performed in Hamburg before they were famous.
 My room faced south, towards the port, and was comfortable, clean, and well-appointed with luxurious toiletries, plush hypoallergenic pillows, and free wifi.
 The breakfast buffet served plenty of healthy and organic options like fruit, yogurt, and juice as well as the usual eggs and sausage.

 A weekend in Hamburg – Day One